clux/facemaulers/waterdeep/irae-attack.md

 NB: base lich has 18d8+54HP (i.e up to 200hp), also cold/necrotic/lightning res, immunity poison (and non-magical physical)

-### Phylactery Battle
-Glyph of wardings everywhere
-Clerics to help concentrate on protection hallucinatory terrain, mirage arcana going all the time Force Cage + Cloudkill
-Simulacrum

 ## Demogorgon Tactics
 Tentacle attacks against any that deals damage to it.
 Otherwise straight for tower.
 Stops to tentacle anything attacking it.